You can connect from our home page (www.norquest.ca/tutor) through the links partway down the page:

-This is quite common.
-When you join our waiting room, you will not be able to see the breakout rooms our tutors/coaches are using to work with other students .
+This is very common.
+When you join our waiting room, you will not be able to see the breakout rooms our tutors/coaches use to work with students .

 How do I chat in in Blackboard?

 The chat is in the purple Collaborate menu (), then the Chat button ().
-If messages pop up on the screen, you can also click on those to open the chat window right away.
-Be aware the "everyone" chat goes to ALL students and staff currently in the Tutorial Blackboard.
+If messages pop up on the screen, you can also click on those to open the chat window.
+Be aware the "everyone" chat goes to ALL students and staff in the Tutorial BlackBoard.

 I can’t hear anyone talking in Blackboard – what is wrong?